 - Read the September 2022 Report we released with the Zero Waste Massachusetts coalition: "The Need to Enforce: Waste Ban Regulations in Massachusetts"

 - Check out this press release from the Zero Waste Massachusetts coalition: Ten zero waste ideas for the next governor of Massachusetts

 - Coming soon!
-We will be launching our award-winning ReThink Disposable campaign in Massachusetts in 2023!
+We will be launching our award-winning ReThink Disposable campaign in Massachusetts!